Video Poker Variations

 Answered by: Dan | Answered on: 2023-06-13

-It depends on the video poker variations that you compare.
-Some video poker variants share almost the same rules and hand ranks, with slight changes in the least-paying hands.
-For instance, if you compare Jacks or Better and Tens or Better, you will only get a different least-paying hand, with the first variation typically paying even money for a pair of Jacks or higher while the latter offers the same payout for a pair of 10s or higher.
-That said, due to reduced payouts for Full House and Flush in Tens or Better, you will get an RTP of 99.1% for a full-pay variation of the game.
-Compared to a full-pay version of Jacks or Better, you will play with quite the reduced RTP since the 9/6 version of Jacks or Better offers an average return of 99.54%.
+It depends on which video poker variations you compare.
+Some variants share almost identical rules and hand rankings, differing only in the lowest-paying hands.
+For example, when you compare Jacks or Better with Tens or Better, the only distinction is that the former pays even money for a pair of Jacks or higher, while the latter pays the same for a pair of Tens or higher.
+Because Tens or Better reduces the payouts for a Full House and a Flush, the full-pay version of the game has an RTP of 99.1%.
+By contrast, the full-pay 9/6 version of Jacks or Better offers an average return of 99.54%, giving you a slightly higher RTP.

 Dan Scott